jorgemf/kaggle_redefining_cancer_treatment/README.md

 Using the word representations provided by Word2Vec we can apply math operations to words and so, we can use algorithms like [Support Vector Machines (SVM)](https://arxiv.org/abs/1301.2785v1) or the deep learning algorithms we will see later.

 There are two ways to train a Word2Vec model:
-[Continuous Bag-of-Words, also knows as CBOW, and the Skip-Gram](https://arxiv.org/abs/1301.3781).
+[Continuous Bag-of-Words, also known as CBOW, and the Skip-Gram](https://arxiv.org/abs/1301.3781).
 Given a context for a word, usually its adjacent words, we can predict the word with the context (CBOW) or predict the context with the word (Skip-Gram).
 Both algorithms are similar but Skip-Gram seems to [produce better results for large datasets](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).

 Besides the linear context we described before, another type of context as a [dependency-based context](https://levyomer.files.wordpress.com/2014/04/dependency-based-word-embeddings-acl-2014.pdf) can be used.